biodash/biodash.github.io/content/codeclub/S04E16/index.md

 -   You can start by creating a binned column with [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html) and `cut_width(carat, 0.1)`, *or* you can create the bins "on the fly", by simply using `cut_width(carat, 0.1)` as `x` or `y` aesthetic.

--   An alternative way of making this kind of plot would be by using [`cut_width()`](https://ggplot2.tidyverse.org/reference/cut_interval.html) instead of [`cut_number()`](https://ggplot2.tidyverse.org/reference/cut_interval.html): then, you fix the width of each bin rather than the number of data points in each bin.
+-   Side note: An alternative way of making this kind of plot would be with [`cut_width()`](https://ggplot2.tidyverse.org/reference/cut_interval.html) instead of [`cut_number()`](https://ggplot2.tidyverse.org/reference/cut_interval.html): then, you fix the width of each bin rather than the number of data points in each bin.
 The disadvantage of that approach is that you may be misled by bins with very few data points, but a way to ameliorate this is by using the `varwidth = TRUE` argument of [`geom_boxplot()`](https://ggplot2.tidyverse.org/reference/geom_boxplot.html).

 </details>